camizulub/Technical-Assessment/README.md

 ### Core Trading Data
 - `datetime`: Timestamp of the trading signal
-- `close`: Closing price of the asset
+- `close`: Closing price of Bitcoin
 - `label_next_bar`: Target label for the next bar
 - `best_label`: Optimal label for the current bar